Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

 - **End Clients:** User experience should feel premium, reassuring, and frictionless
 - **Website Owner:** Configuration should be straightforward with meaningful options that create distinct visual identities

+### 1.3 Cultivating 'Living Design': Enhancing Trust through Subtle Dynamism
+- **Core Idea**: "Liveliness" for the target audience (coaches, therapists, consultants) is not about flashy or distracting animations, but about conveying meticulous care, responsiveness, and modernity.
+- **Purpose**: Subtle, well-crafted dynamic elements and micro-interactions contribute to perceived professionalism and build trust by making the digital experience feel more intuitive, polished, and thoughtfully designed.
+- **Guiding Principles**:
+    - All "living" elements must be optional and centrally configurable via `site.config.local.ts`.
+    - Implementation must prioritize performance (maintaining or improving Core Web Vitals) and accessibility (WCAG AA standards, `prefers-reduced-motion`).
+    - Dynamic elements should serve a purpose: guiding attention, providing feedback, enhancing understanding, or improving the sense of quality, rather than being purely decorative.

 ## 2. Code Architecture Analysis

 After examining the codebase in detail, I've identified the following key architectural elements that will inform our enhancement strategy: